An Epicurean Getaway: The Wisconsin Cheese Tour

 Day Three: Prairie du Sac, Sauk City, Plain, Spring Green

 Day Three begins with a trip to one of the most heralded artisan cheese makers in the nation.
-Under the tutelage of fourth-generation Owner/Master Cheese Maker Sid Cook, Carr Valley Cheese won an unprecedented 28 awards at the 2007 American Cheese Society (ACS) competition and two “Best in Shows” at the 2008 ACS competition.
 The staff recommends visitors come early to the La Valle factory for the best show.
 In nearby Sauk City, The Carr Valley Cheese Store and Cooking School has also become important stop for discriminating gourmets.
 Begun in 2008, the cooking school/test kitchen features chefs from across the nation.

 There’s no better compliment to cheese than wine, so the Wollersheim Winery in Prairie du Sac is another “must-see” on this artisan cheese tour itinerary.
 Hungarian Count Agoston Haraszthy, the “Father of California winemaking,” first selected it for vineyards in the 1840s.
 Today, Wollersheim is led by winemaker Philippe Coquard, who is originally hails from the Beaujolais region of France where he grew up working in the wine industry.
 After a tour of the facility, Wollersheim offers a complimentary wine sampling along with an explanation of official wine tasting guidelines.